You can fully engage in FOS using a smart device, tablet or phone connected to the internet.

 Please remember to visit this FOS site frequently to find out more about the course, how it is structured and what comes next.
 It would be useful to follow this site by clicking on the button Follow #FOS4L (on the right hand side of the homepage) and receive updates directly in your inbox.

-Webinar tool (essential)
+Webinar tool (recommended)

 We will be using an Adobe Connect room for webinars on the last day of FOS for the GIANT hangout on Friday at 8pm UK time.
 Please access the room in advance to familiarise yourself with the tool.
 In order to fully participate, you will require a headset and a webcam.
 To access a tutorial, please watch the video below.
 Please make sure you have a headset for the giant hangout and ideally a webcam so that we can all see each other.